awkward-willy/2024-Frontend/README.md

         ```

     - `AUTH_URL` - The URL of the server where the app is hosted
+        - If for local development, set it to `http://localhost:3000/api/auth`
+        - If for production, change `http://localhost:3000` to your production URL

+    - `NEXT_PUBLIC_BASE_URL` - The base URL of the server where the app is hosted
         - If for local development, set it to `http://localhost:3000`
         - If for production, change `http://localhost:3000` to your production URL